GDG-IGDTUW/Web-Dev-2/README.md

-# 🌐 Web Development Repo - 1 🌟
+# 🌐 Web Development Repo - 2 🌟

 Welcome to our **Web Development Repository**! 🚀 This collection showcases a variety of web-based projects designed to inspire and help contributors learn and grow.
 Each project has its unique features and purpose, and we're thrilled to have you here! 😊
+ß

 # Steps to Get Started:
 1. Browse Projects: Go through the projects listed on our website or GitHub repository and find one you feel comfortable contributing to.